-I hope she’s able to get her life back on track after all that she’s been through with him.
+I hope she can get her life back on track after all that she’s been through with him.

-As long as he is stateside, you can serve him with divorce papers.
+You can serve him with divorce papers as long as he is stateside.
 And that’s exactly what I would do.

-There’s no reason to be treated as poorly as he is treating you for a “financial benefit” from being married.
+There’s no reason to be treated as poorly as he treats you for a “financial benefit” from marriage.
 It sounds like he wants to be single based on his actions, so help him out in that regard and serve him papers.

 Leaving Him & Taking the Child

-My husband of 6 years told me that I have to be at this duty station with him.
-I’m here against my will and have wanted a divorce for the past year, after being away from him and realizing I deserve to not be emotionally or physically abused.
-He deployed and I moved back to our home state for a little over a year.
+My husband of 6 years told me that I must be with him at this duty station.
+I’m here against my will and have wanted a divorce for the past year after being away from him and realizing I deserve not to be emotionally or physically abused.
+He deployed, and I moved back to our home state for a little over a year.

 I’m now at the new station with him thinking it might have been a bad choice to move.
 Can I take our son and move home?
 Do I have to be here?
 I feel lied to and upset.
-Out of the 6 years married we have lived together a total of around 3.
+Out of the 6 years we have been married, we have lived together a total of around 3.